 The course is designed to present the methodologies of teaching sciences in secondary schools.
 Consideration is given to the organization of course content and emphasis is placed on methods and materials which provide for differentiated instruction.
 Methodologies and strategies for teaching the handicapped are included with emphasis on teaching reading.
 The selection, utilization, production, and evaluation of audio-visual materials and selected technological aids are also stressed.
 Required for science teaching majors.
 Twenty (20) hours of practicum are and three (3) 1-hour lecture periods are required.
-Prerequisite: Permission of the Instructor.

-SCI 424 Special Topics in Biology
+SCI 432 Special Topics in Biology

 Study and discussion of selected topics in biology.
 Content will vary, as this course is a means for classes to explore certain biology-related topics in depth.
 Classes may be taught by visiting professors.
-Prerequisite: BIO 137, BIO117L, BIO 138, BIO 118L, or Permission of the Instructor.
+Prerequisites: BIO 138; BIO 118L.